-We depend on a key employee in a competitive market for skilled personnel.
-We are highly dependent on Dr. Dennis Hruby, our Chief Scientific Officer.
-We currently have an employment agreement which expires on December 31, 2005 with Dr. Hruby who we consider to be a "key employee."
-The loss of his services prior to the termination of his employment agreement would have a material adverse effect on our business.
+We depend on key employees in a competitive market for skilled personnel.

+We are highly dependent on the principal members of our management, operations and scientific staff.
+The loss of any of their services would have a material adverse effect on our business.
+We currently have employment agreements with individuals who we consider to be "Key Employees."
 We do not maintain a key person life insurance policy on the life of any employee.

-Our future success also will depend in part on the continued service of our key scientific, software, bioinformatics and management personnel and our ability to identify, hire and retain additional personnel, including, when we have a product for commercialization, customer service, marketing and sales staff.
+Our future success also will depend in part on the continued service of our key scientific, bioinformatics and management personnel and our ability to identify, hire and retain additional personnel, including, if required, customer service, marketing and sales staff.
 We experience intense competition for qualified personnel.
-We may not be able to continue to attract and retain personnel necessary to develop our business.
+We may not be able to continue to attract and retain personnel necessary for the development of our business.

 Our activities involve hazardous materials and may subject us to environmental regulatory liabilities.

 Our biopharmaceutical research and development involves the controlled use of hazardous and radioactive materials and biological waste.
-We are subject to federal, state and local laws and regulations governing the use, manufacture, storage, handling and disposal of these materials and certain waste products.
+We are subject to foreign, federal, state and local laws and regulations governing the use, manufacture, storage, handling and disposal of these materials and certain waste products.
 Although we believe that our safety procedures for handling and disposing of these materials comply with legally prescribed standards, the risk of accidental contamination or injury from these materials cannot be completely eliminated.
 In the event of an accident, we could be held liable for damages, and this liability could exceed our resources.
-The research and development activities of our company do not produce any unusual hazardous products.
-We do use small amounts of radioactive substances, including 32P, 35S and 3H, which are stored used and disposed of in accordance with Nuclear Regulatory Commission regulations.
-We maintain general liability insurance in the amount of approximately \$3,000,000 and we believe this amount should be sufficient to cover any contingent losses.

-We believe that we are in compliance in all material respects with applicable environmental laws and regulations and currently do not expect to facilities in the near term.
+We believe that we are in compliance in all material respects with applicable environmental laws and regulations and currently do not expect to make material additional capital expenditures for environmental control facilities in the near term.
 However, we may have to incur significant costs to comply with current or future environmental laws and regulations.

 Our potential products may not be acceptable in the market or eligible for third party reimbursement resulting in a negative impact on our future financial results.

 Any products successfully developed by us or our collaborative partners may not achieve market acceptance.
-The antibiotic products which we are attempting to develop will compete with a number of well-established traditional antibiotic drugs manufactured and marketed by major pharmaceutical companies.
+The products we are attempting to develop will compete with drugs manufactured and marketed by major pharmaceutical companies.
 The degree of market acceptance of any of our products will depend on a number of factors, including: